 The aerodynamics are ok, I think the noise is maybe a touch more using it in Jet configuration but with the chin piece in place the noise lessens.
 I like the one touch spring loaded retracting internal visor, nice feature that is well executed.
 Taking me awhile to find the new lever to lower the visor but that is to be expected after so long using the old one.

-Comfort level is very good, the liner is excellent and fit also.
-However the non sealing main vent it a problem.
+Comfort level is very good, the liner is excellent and fit also, easy as good as my Shark helmet which was nicest helmet I have worn comfort wise.
+However the main vent does not seem to seal 10% which is a problem.
 I will work the lever back and forward for awhile and see if it then perhaps beds in somehow, I cannot imagine the design being not to seal but rather some slight variance in the molding or part operation that is letting things down.